chinapedia/wikipedia.abstract.en/Page/Compiler.md

 Front end

-Xxx_Scanner_and_parser_example_for_C.gif and parser example for C. Starting from the sequence of characters "if(net>0.0)total+=net*(1.0+tax/100.0);", the scanner composes a sequence of tokens, and categorizes each of them, for example as , , , or .
+and parser example for C. Starting from the sequence of characters "if(net>0.0)total+=net*(1.0+tax/100.0);", the scanner composes a sequence of tokens, and categorizes each of them, for example as , , , or .
 The latter sequence is transformed by the parser into a syntax tree, which is then treated by the remaining compiler phases.
 The scanner and parser handles the regular and properly context-free parts of the grammar for C, respectively.]]

 The front end analyzes the source code to build an internal representation of the program, called the intermediate representation (IR).
 It also manages the symbol table, a data structure mapping each symbol in the source code to associated information such as location, type and scope.